joshmaxsilverman/joshmaxsilverman.github.io/_posts/2018-04-21-Traffic-Lights.md

 The Python code below implements this.
 The resulting strategy always favors heading in a direction, if there is one, that brings the coordinates closer together; that is, towards the $e = n$ "centerline."
 That's because it's always zero-wait at centerline intersections.

+I was quite surprised to find that traversing a $20$ by $10$ grid, which means crossing _thirty_ intersections, the expected wait is just $1.5$ times the length of a "NO-GO" period.

 ### Expectations